 The common thread is that both terms refer to a process and software system designed to help organizations achieve their financial goals and objectives, by linking their strategies to their plans and execution. (as opposed to HR or IT performance management.)

 Corporate Performance Management (CPM) – is the term used by some industry analyst firms and many software vendors and consulting firms in the market.
-This term is typically used to highlight the “corporate” application of performance management processes, mainly driven by the Finance organization.
+This term is typically used to highlight the “corporate” application of performance management processes and corporate performance management software both mainly driven by the Finance organization.

-Enterprise Performance Management (EPM) – is a term that more broadly applies the concepts of performance management across the enterprise.
+Enterprise Performance Management (EPM) – is a term that more broadly applies the concepts of performance management across the enterprise and enterprise performance management software.
 This includes Finance, which is typically the key driver of EPM.
 But it also includes Sales, Marketing, Services, Manufacturing, Supply Chain, and other line-of-business operations.
 The term EPM is also more easily applied outside the corporate world to educational institutions, government agencies and non-profits.